LBPUnion/ProjectLighthouse/README.md

 Start by getting a copy of LittleBigPlanet 2 installed.
 It can be digital (NPUA80662) or disc (BCUS98245).
 I won't get into how because if you got this far you should already know what you're doing.
 For those that don't, the [RPCS3 Quickstart Guide](https://rpcs3.net/quickstart) should cover it.

 Next, download and compile [UnionPatcher](https://github.com/LBPUnion/UnionPatcher/).
-Binaries will be coming shortly, but for now just compile it.
-If there are binaries, feel free to patch this line out.
+Binaries can be found by reading the README.md file.

 You should have everything you need now, so open up RPCS3 and go to Utilities -> Decrypt PS3 Binaries.
 Point this to `rpcs3/dev_hdd0/game/(title id)/USRDIR/EBOOT.BIN`.